Marseilles moraine: Iroquois moraine (continuation)

-Altitude & Topography
+Altitude and topography

 The crest is around 750 ft above sea level and varies only about 25 ft.
 The outer border of the moraine follows closely along the 650 ft contour line along its border.
 The inside border runs close to the 700 ft.

 The Marseilles moraine has a well-defined crest, which acts as a watershed divide.
 North of the Illinois River it lies between the Fox River and the Dupage River, Au Sable Creek, and Nettle Creek.
 South of Illinois lies between the Vermilion Rivers tributaries and the Kankakee River.
 A branch of it that runs north of the Iroquois River and south of Kankakee River is split by the Iroquois River at several places.
 The sharpest relief is in Kendall County, Illinois a ridge stands 30 ft to 40 ft above the adjacent part of the moraine.
 This is unusual, as the crest is a broad undulating ridge of 1 mi to 2 mi in width, with depression that is seasonally water filled.
 The majority of the crest is a series of swells seldom exceeding 20 ftwith easy slopes.
 In Livingston County the swells reach 50 ft above the surrounding sloughs.
 Another prominent set of knolls are along the Kankakee and Iroqouis counties.
 Here the knolls reach 75 ft or more above the surrounding moraine.

 The highest points noted on the Marseilles system in the district north of Iroquois River are north of Rensselaer, where an altitude of 760 ft to 755 ft above sea level is attained.
 Much of the moraine reaches between 700 ft and 725 ft.